image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 • Red Onion: yellow or white onions will work as well.

-• Canola Oil: I like to use canola oil because it has a neutral flavour but olive oil will work as well.
+• Canola Oil: I like to use canola oil because it has a neutral flavor, but olive oil will work as well!

-• Garlic: I highly recommend using fresh garlic for the best flavour.
+• Garlic: I highly recommend using fresh garlic for the best flavor!
 Garlic powder will work, but the flavor is never quite the same.

 • Pepper: freshly cracked black pepper is the way to go!
 Because we’re keeping things simple, choose the best ingredients possible.